mnot/I-D/rfc5988bis/draft.md

 does it mandate a specific context for any given link; it is expected that serialisations of links will specify both aspects.

-Finally, links are consumed by *link applications*.
+Finally, links are used by *link applications*.
 Generally, an application will define the link relation type(s) it uses, along with the serialisation(s) that they might occur within.
 For example, the application "Web browsing" looks for the "stylesheet" link relation type in the HTML link serialisation (and optionally in the Link header field), whereas the application "AtomPub"